gemini3d/gemini3d/docs/Readme_input.md

 ### Initial condition input file requirements

 Initial condition input files shall contain all input data needed to start a simulation including state variables for all plasma species (density, drift (parallel dimension), and temperature) in SI units.
-If using hdf5 input, these variables are to be organized as follows (```lsp``` is the number of species used in the simulations):
+These variables are to be organized as follows (```lsp``` is the number of species used in the simulations):

  ```
  "nsall"           ! (lx1,lx2,lx3,lsp) number density of each species over the grid